 The Standard filter tab of Subjects presents easy filtering of the data for all subjects in your project by clicking checkboxes, selecting from dropdown menus, and inputting values to define the basic filters.

 A Standard filter is one layer deep with no repeating sub-filters.
-Standard filters have one Logical Operator representing a grouping of filters (one or more filters) you've selected.
+Standard filters have one Operator representing a grouping of filters (one or more filters) you've selected.

 Green is the designated color for the Standard filter option and is reflected in the green line across the Subjects tab as well as a green colored dot beside the category we are filtering on.
 This is beneficial when we have all the menus compressed but want to see what we are filtering on.
 Multiple dots mean multiple categories used in the Subjects filter.